Chapter 5: Welcome Back to The Phoenix Group

 "Soon, my darlings.
 Mommy just has some important meetings."
 I pushed down the bitterness.
 "Are you being good for Matilda?"

-Little did anyone know, their father was Reginald.
-That night of forced intimacy, full of anger and hurt, had not only shattered my heart but also set in motion the most precious part of my life.
+What nobody knew was that their dad was the same bastard who'd broken me.
+That night of forced intimacy, soaked in anger and hurt, hadn't just shattered my heart but also, ironically, kickstarted the most precious part of my existence.

 Five years ago, I was in a daze when the Huntingtons brought me to England, where everything felt alien to me.